Specific Behavioral Health Program Requirements

 Behavioral Health Homes must accept referrals and requests for Urgent Engagements 24 hours a day and seven days a week.
 Providers are required to record, report and track completion of Urgent Engagements.

-If the member is enrolled with private insurance, the Behavioral Health Home role is to coordinate care with the current provider and health plan, determine the need for an SMI evaluation, and work directly with the health plan to ensure the member is receiving needed services and follow up.
 For persons who are not yet enrolled in Medicaid, Block Grant programs or the Marketplace, Behavioral Health Homes are required to continue to pursue coverage for the person.

 One Hour Urgent Engagements at a Community Observation Unit (COU)